 One of the most important issues call centers face during open enrollment is scheduling their staff.
 During open enrollment, call centers typically have the biggest total staff on board as well as new staff joining their teams.
 In 2015, there was a 40% increase in new call center employees brought on-board to deal with the expected onslaught of healthcare insurance signups during this time period.

 Offer a Call-Back

 According to an Accenture study, consumers’ top two complaints were 1) having to contact customer service agents multiple times; and 2) being kept on hold for too long.
 Customers hate waiting on hold.
 There’s no nuance here.
-Subsequently, agents start the transaction at a disadvantage with a less-than pleased customer.
+Subsequently, agents start the transaction at a disadvantage with a less-than-pleased customer.
 It’s a lose-lose.

 Many call centers hire additional temporary staff to deal with open enrollment.
-Healthcare.gov increased their staffing levels by 40%.
+Healthcare.gov increased its staffing levels by 40%.
 Even the highest quality agents will need training and time to get up-to-speed and to effectively handle their work during peak times.

 While November may trigger holiday shopping for most, for healthcare insurers it signals the stress of open enrollment and the challenges that arise specifically from a time where consumers compare plans in order to choose the one that best suits them.

 Don’t get left behind: Learn how to get your call center ready for open enrollment with our tip sheet, which you can download here.